ysnrski/ysnrski.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Mechatronics Researcher - If you cannot fail, you cannot learn.
+subtitle: Mechatronics Researcher - If you can't fail, you can't learn

 profile:
   align: right